darkreactions/DRP/README.md

 **Connecting a User to BitBucket with an SSH Key**

-To start, hop over to BitBucket and log in to a user there.
+To start, hop over to BitBucket and log in/make an account.
 Then, follow the instructions in ".../DRP/HowToCommitToTheGitRepo.txt" to create and pair your development user with the BitBucket Repo.
 Note that to push, you'll still need to be added to the BitBucket Organization.

 **Using a Test Bed ON the DRP Server**